andrewchungxam/XamarinFormsPushNotificationSample/README.md

-# XamarinFormsPushNotificationSample
+# iOS - XamarinFormsPushNotificationSample

-XamarinFormsPushNotificationSample
+In this repo - you'll find two PDFs that are step-by-step walk throughs of the project.

 Branches were made and kept for checkpoints in project:<br ><br >
-Branch 1 - Xamarin Forms apps (iOS only + receiving push notifications) <br >
+Branch 1 - Xamarin Forms apps (iOS only + receiving push notifications) | Test with Pusher <br >
-Branch 2 - Xamarin Forms apps (iOS only + receiving push notifications + registered with Azure Notification Hub directly from app) <br >
+Branch 2 - Xamarin Forms apps (iOS only + receiving push notifications + registered with Azure Notification Hub directly from app) | Test with Pusher or from Test Notifications Sent from Azure Portal <br >
+<br ><br ><br >

-(in progress) Branch 3 - Xamarin Forms app (iOS only + receiving push notifications + Functions to register devices + triggering  notifications via button press) <br >
+(Future) Branch 3 - Xamarin Forms app (iOS only + receiving push notifications + Functions to register devices + triggering  notifications via button press) <br >

 <br >